sumitsasidharan/mysql-pl-muj-exercises/practical-assignment.md

 ```

-3) display workers name with the count of workers having similar names
+### 3. Display workers name with the count of workers having similar names

 ```sql
 SELECT NAME, COUNT(*) AS COUNT